Surrogate Modeling via Factorization Machine and Ising Model with Enhanced Higher-Order Interaction Learning

 We also evaluate the prediction of the best response for each combination, defined as the optimal response among the $64$ matrix entries.
-Figure~\ref{fig:sc-opt-resp} (a) shows only $622$ valid results out of a total of $1152$ combinations when no slack variables are used.
-In contrast, Figure~\ref{fig:sc-opt-resp} (b) includes $1082$ valid points when $16$ slack variables are incorporated.
-This improvement further demonstrates that the use of slack variables enhances the stability and reliability of the optimization process.
+Fig.~\ref{fig:sc-opt-resp}(a) shows only $622$ valid results out of a total of $1152$ combinations when no slack variables are used.
+In contrast, Fig.~\ref{fig:sc-opt-resp}(b) includes $1082$ valid points when $16$ slack variables are incorporated.

-As shown in Figure~\ref{fig:nonzeros}, approximately half of the slack variables take the value $1$ (i.e., are nonzero) after the training process.
-In the FM model, the pairwise interactions are defined as $w_{ij} x_i x_j$.
-When $x_i=0$, all interactions involving feature $x_i$ are effectively turned off.
-Therefore, only the nonzero slack variables contribute to the FM surrogate model, and a larger number of nonzero slack variables implies greater model expressiveness.
-However, it is not desirable for all slack variables to influence the data variables, as this could lead to overfitting or unnecessary complexity.
-Hence, having about half of the slack variables active represents a reasonable trade-off between model expressiveness and generalization.